Giving for Life: responding well

 Our goal is not just more money for ministry but growing generous givers.

 We asked people to read our emails, letters and brochures.
 To make a prayerful, thoughtful response.
 We could take those response forms for granted; we shouldn’t.
 We could shrug our shoulders at missing responses; we shouldn’t.
 If folk request information we could catch them in church; but we shouldn’t.
-We’re not raising funds.
-We’re giving for life.
-Reflecting the light of Christ.
+Like a garden in spring, we need to be organised for growing generosity; for new life.

 Action: as easy as 123